tetrapus/Karkat/README.md

 ## Features:
 - A list of features is available at http://www.tetrap.us/karkat

-Karkat's base system is thoroughly incomplete.
+Karkat's base system is undergoing renovations.
 Better documentation will be made available when the callback system is completed.